ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-5. Write a query to find the position of 's' in the first name "Manish" within the Worker table.
+Q. Write a query to find the position of 's' in the first name "Manish" within the Worker table.

 <details ><summary><b>Answer</b></summary>
     <p>